dadfar-ha/Super-Resolution/README.md

 The whole structure of Generator is depicted as top:

-If you are any question, do not hesitate and contact me by email: dadfar.abyazi@gmail.com
+If you are any question, do not hesitate and contact me by email: dadfar@hafez.shirazu.ac.ir & dadfar.abyazi@gmail.com